Don’t get lured by financial pornography

-Successful retirement is more about understanding what you do at ‘home’ when you are not travelling.
+A successful retirement is more about understanding what you do at ‘home’ when you are not traveling.
 There are lots of people living incredibly successful, purposeful and meaningful retirements doing really ordinary things.
 You don’t need to have what society says retirement should be to live the best years of your life.
 Do what makes you happy.
 (And if that means more travel, then do so!)

 Today we are pounded with more advertising and stimulus than the human brain can possibly handle.
 Everyone out there is doing whatever they can to get your attention.
 To help you combat financial pornography, I offer you three very simple tips: Ignore it, think for yourself and don’t buy it if you don’t understand it.

-Can anyone else thing of examples of financial pornography?
+Can anyone else think of examples of financial pornography?
 Or better yet, ways to combat it?